sguha-work/wrapper-markdowns/asp-c#-wrapper.md

 ```html
 <script type="text/javascript" src="fusioncharts/fusioncharts.js"></script>
 ```
-Now, you are ready to prepare the chart using our PHP-wrapper.
+Now, you are ready to prepare the chart using our ASP-C#-wrapper.

 #### Using the wrapper
 #### Step 1: